jensbambauer/seriale/site/content/_program.md

                       type: presentation
                       time: 14:00 – 14.30 | 2pm – 2.30pm CET
                       speaker:
-                        - name: Patrick Schaaf, HessenFilm and Media | Germany
+                        - name: Patrick Schaaf, HessenFilm and Media
                       details: Patrick Schaaf of HessenFilm and Media, the film fund of the state of Hesse, together with the two location scouts Yvonne Wassong (Locationsnet Motivagentur) and Regina Kaczmarek (Agentur Kaczmarek) are presenting the variety of film locations in Hesse.
 They will provide you with ideas and inspiration where to shoot your next film.
 Afterwards there will be a Q&A.
                     - title: The State of our Domestic Digital Economy Post-Pandemic and International Implications
                       length: 3
                       type: presentation
                       time: 14:30 – 15:00 | 2.30pm – 3pm CET
                       speaker:
-                        - name: Otessa Marie Ghadar | DC Web Fest, USA
+                        - name: Otessa Marie Ghadar
                           link: otessa-ghadar
                       details: "The State of our Domestic Digital Economy Post-Pandemic and International Implications presentation will address the current pandemic's economical impact, the changing digital world, and emerging opportunities for creators and monetization."